gamykla/circle-ci-eval/README.md

 - are there different roles with different capabilities?

 - is there a way to manage different deployment environments?
+>>> In the deployments section of circleci you can deploy to different environments. you can declare different environments yourself as keys under 'deployment' see https://circleci.com/docs/1.0/configuration/#deployment
+>>> you can control which branch is deployed to which environment and can script the deployment.
+>>> Doesn't appear to be support for viewing the state of a deployment environment.
+Can't look at 'prod' and see which build is deployed

 - pricing??
 >>> https://circleci.com/pricing/#build-linux
 >>> bit of an odd pricing model.. you pay for build hosts.
 >>> looks like for $1100 USD /month you could run 5 concurrent builds with 4 parallel jobs each

+- authentication
+>>> via Github, bitbucket.
+No AD support

 NB
 =======